bespoke-silicon-group/reallm/README.md

 To explore the software-hardware co-design space and perform software mapping-aware Chiplet Cloud optimizations across the architectural design space, we propose a comprehensive design methodology, which is this repository.
 This methodology not only accurately explores a spectrum of major design trade-offs in the joint space of hardware and software, but also generates a detailed performance-cost analysis on all valid design points and then outputs the Pareto frontier.

+The codebase has been tested in Python 3.10.

 ## Phases